 Taste & Flavors

-Waterboy’s flavor options are limited to Strawberry Lemonade, Lemon Ginger, Lemon Lime, and Raspberry.
+Waterboy’s flavor options are limited to Strawberry Lemonade, Lemon Ginger, Lemon Lime, Fruit Punch, and Blue Raspberry.

 In our tests, we found that this powder would not dissolve well in water.
 This resulted in clumps of remaining powder at the bottom of the cup or bottle after shaking it up.
 The taste isn’t great as it has high sodium content, but it does keep you hydrated!
 It also has a strong ginger flavor that will stay in your mouth for quite a while after drinking it.